terminaldweller/mutator/README.md

 * project mutator has changed licenses from LGPLv3 to GPLv2.<br/>
 * `mutator-lvl0` has reached a release candidate.
 I will branch a release candidate for it and then we can start the unit tests.<br/>
 * The Implementation of the automatic refactoring facilities of `mutator` has begun.
 The UI is not yet capable of accomodating the current features so I'll try to add them as soon as possible.<br/>
-* LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
-Everything is in working order.<br/>
 * The Travis build is now using 4.0 for build checks.
 LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.<br/>
 * There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>
 * There are only 4 actual defects on mutator's Coverity scan that belong to mutator's source code and not the library.
 4 are potential defects which are not really defects.<br/>
-* I will be taking a break of sorts for the next two weeks (probably less but still) starting from 1.25.2017.<br/>

 ## Building and Running